Group and Individual Anger Management Programs for Adults

 Our program is suitable:

 - If your employer is requiring you to take an anger management program

-You'll have an individually-assigned case manager.
+You'll have an individually-assigned clinician.
 Upon request, we will provide you with proof of enrollment and completion at no additional charge.

 Does anger management counseling really help?

 In our experience, it's very helpful as long as:

 - You believe your behavior is a problem in your life